chcat/hbase-client/README.md

 # hbase-client
-An async Perl implementation of an HBase RPC client
+An async HBase (protobuf) client implemented in Perl